 When you get a quote for car insurance, you may have the option to choose between a six-month or a 12-month policy.
-While not all companies offer this option, it may be helpful to know that different policy terms exist.
-A six-month insurance policy simply means that your policy is effective (and priced) for a period of six months before it will be up for renewal.
-Every time an insurance policy renews, the insurance company is able to re-evaluate the driver’s circumstances and level of risk, and then determine if any changes to the premium are necessary.
+While not all companies offer this option, knowing that different policy terms exist may be helpful.
+A six-month car insurance policy simply means that your policy is effective and priced for a period of six months before it will be up for renewal.

-As part of this process, insurance companies may evaluate claim statistics in your area to determine if your current rate is enough to account for potential claims payouts.
+When an insurance policy renews, the insurance company may reevaluate certain aspects of the policy.
+For instance, the company may re-review the driving records for each person listed.
+Additionally, the company may review claim statistics in your area to determine if your current rate is enough to account for potential claims payouts.
 If recent statistics show that claims occur at a higher frequency and payout, your insurance company may apply a company-wide rate increase.
-Conversely, lower claims may result in lower rates at the time of renewal or even rebates to existing policyholders.
+Conversely, lower claims may result in lower rates at renewal.
 However, these rate changes can only be applied to a policy at the time of renewal, so a shorter policy term may allow rate changes to occur more frequently.

 How does a 6-month car insurance policy work?

-When you receive a quote for a six-month car insurance policy, you are selecting a set of insurance coverage types that will protect your finances for the policy’s duration.
-The insurance company’s underwriting team will determine your premium based on a variety of factors, including your age (in all states but Hawaii), gender (in most states), driving record, insurance history, location and vehicle type, as well as the level of coverage you select.
+When you receive a quote for a six-month car insurance policy, you are selecting a set of insurance coverage types that will provide financial protection for the policy’s duration.
+The insurance company’s underwriting team will determine your premium based on various factors which may include your driving record, insurance history, location and vehicle type, as well as the level of coverage you select.
 Depending on what car insurance discounts you qualify for, your six-month insurance costs may be reduced.

-When your policy term is coming to an end, your insurance company will evaluate your premium and send a new renewal offer which states that it will renew your policy for another six months at a specified rate.
-However, this rate could be lower or higher than what your original policy cost.
+When your policy term is nearing its end, your insurance company will evaluate your premium and send a new renewal offer which states that it will renew your policy for another six months at a specified rate which may be higher, lower or the same as your current premium.